Mark-Ball/MTG_rails_app/README.md

 The last table in the database structure is images, which is used to store images of both user avatars and cards.
 Images is therefore a polymorphic table which will have associations with both users and cards.

 The relationships between users, cards, and images are:
-- <strong>a user had many images, as imageable
+- <strong>a user has many images, as imageable
 - a card has many images, as imageable</strong>

 ## ERD